-About a month ago, we saw how we can increase system performance by adjust visual effects of Windows Vista.
+About a month ago, we saw how we can increase system performance by adjusting the visual effects of Windows Vista.
 Another means of increasing performance a system running Windows VistaIt is reducing startup time of the system.
-Some applications are installed, they have processes that are set to run at startup (startup), Even if the application that is used or not.
-This results in slow loading time and performance Zoom out system.
-Any process that runs using RAM.
+Some applications are installed, they have processes that are set to run at startup (startup), whether the application is used or not.
+This slows down the charging time and decreases the system performance.
+Any running process uses RAM.

 So to speed up the startup of the operating system and increase system performance, we need to prevent these unwanted processes running.
 Here's how we can eliminate unwanted process from Startup:

 1. Click the button Start and type msconfig in the search bar, then press Enter.

 2. If UAC will appear, click "Continue" and in panel System ConfigurationGo to tab Startup.

 3. Uncheck the box next process (column "Startup Item") that are not used regularly and which are not vital to the operating system at startup.
 (Click on image below.)